IDianthus/Cubical-Script/Temporary Repo/README.md

 ![Import File To Decompile](Images/Import%20File%20To%20Decompile.png)

 And selecting the file to import.<br>
-To initiate a disassembly, you must first specify the language of the file,
+To initiate a disassembly, you must first specify the language of the file.

 ![Select File Language](Images/Sellect%20File%20Language.png)